JoshuaWise/vapr-input/README.md

 }));
 ```

 Sometimes you may wish to defer parsing the body until you really need to.
-By passing the `deferred` option, no parsing will happen automatically.
+By setting the `deferred` option, no parsing will happen automatically.
 Instead, `req.body` will be a function that triggers the correct parser and returns a promise for the result.

 ```js
 route.use(input({